Pishonhi/SWIMN-/README.md

 1. GPS tracking
 2. Data edit by coding
 3. machine simulation learning through data
-4. 24 hours data jumper tracking
+4. 24 hours data swimming tracking

-Each account must only match one wristband (JUMPN).
-If an investor transfer wristband to another accounting system properly will lock up or burn in the marketplace.
+Each account must only match one snorkel (SWIMN).
+If an investor transfer snorkel to another accounting system properly will lock up or burn in the marketplace.

 ## Team